 Often, jewelry made from this combination is much easier to clean and lasts longer.

 This means 58.3% gold or 14 karats.
-The conventional marking system has it that precious metal markings have to be rounded off to the nearest 5 or 0.
+The conventional marking system has it that precious metal markings must be rounded off to the nearest 5 or 0.

 This is why you see a '585' marking instead of the rightful '583' to represent 58.3% gold.

-You have three options when buying 14 karat gold; white gold, pink gold, and yellow gold.
-The specific type of alloys and the quantity of each is what determines the gold color.
+When buying 14 karat gold, you have three options; white gold, rose gold, and yellow gold.
+The specific type of alloys and the quantity of each determines the gold color.

 A 750 marking indicates a piece is made of 75% gold.
 This has a higher purity than the 585 and the 375.

-With this, you get more elegant pieces that are also hard to dent.
+With this, you get more elegant gold and diamonds jewelry that is also hard to dent.
 750% gold is also ideal for people prone to allergic reactions from the jewelry.

 Jewelry with a 750 mark means the piece is 18 karat gold.